National Black Farmers Association: History

 In 2006 the Government Accountability Office (GAO) issued a report highly critical of the USDA in its handling of the black farmers cases.

 NBFA continued to lobby Congress to provide relief.
 NBFA's Boyd secured congressional support for legislation that would provide $100 million in funds to settle late-filer cases.
 In 2006 a bill was introduced into the House of Representatives and later the Senate by Senator George Felix Allen.

 In 2007 Boyd testified before the United States House Committee on the Judiciary about this legislation.

 As the organization was making headway by gathering Congressional supporters in 2007 it was revealed that some USDA Farm Services Agency employees were engaged in activities aimed at blocking Congressional legislation that would aid the black farmers.

 President Barack Obama, then a U.S. Senator, lent his support to the black farmers' issues in 2007.
 A bill cosponsored by Obama passed the Senate in 2007.

 The Senate and House versions of the black farmers bill, reopening black farmers discrimination cases, became law in 2008.
 The new law could affect up to 74,000 black farmers according to some news reports.

 In 2008 hundreds of black farmers, denied a chance to have their cases heard in the Pigford settlement, filed a new lawsuit against USDA.

 Later in 2008, the GAO issued a new report sharply critical of the USDA's handling of discrimination complaints.
 The GAO recommended an oversight review board to examine civil rights complaints.

 After numerous public rallies and an intensive NBFA member lobbying effort, Congress approved and President Barack Obama signed into law in December 2010 legislation that set aside $1.15 billion to resolve the outstanding Black farmers cases.
 NBFA's John W. Boyd, Jr. attended the bill signing ceremony at the White House.
 As of 2013, 90,000 African-American, Hispanic, female and Native American farmers had filed claims, some fraudulent, or even transparently bogus.

 On August 26, 2020, the National Black Farmers Association filed a lawsuit in a St. Louis court seeking to force Monsanto and its parent company Bayer to end the sale of Roundup.
 The lawsuit alleges that black farmers across the United States have been forced to use Roundup-resistant seeds and Roundup in increasingly heavier applications, and that Monsanto failed to inform the farmers of the weedkiller's risks.

+On July 3, 2024, the National Black Farmers Association called for the resignation of Tractor Supply's CEO after the company announced it would eliminate its diversity, equity, and inclusion (DEI) initiatives, as well as its climate advocacy efforts, following pressure from conservative activists.